uktrade/streampq/README.md

 pip install streampq
 ```

 The `libpq` binary library is also required.
-This is typically either already installed, or installed with
+This is typically either already installed, or installed by:

 - macOS + brew: `brew install libpq`
 - Linux (Debian): `apt install libpq5`